bayyangjie/Bank-Loan-Analysis/README.md

 This tree map displays loan metrics categorized by different home ownership statuses providing a hierarchical view of how home ownership impacts loan applications and disbursements.

 ## Dashboard #3 - Details
+The Details Dashboard offers a detailed view of the loan data, providing a comprehensive and user-friendly interface for accessing vital loan metrics, borrower profiles, and performance data.

 <img src = "https://github.com/bayyangjie/Bank-Loan-Analysis/blob/main/images/Details.png?raw=true" width="100%"/>

 The primary objective of the Details Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
 It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance.

+# Conclusion
+With the inclusion of the robust data validation techniques employed in this analysis, the Bank Loan Dashboard would serve as a reliable and authoritative source for monitoring the bank’s loan activities and portfolio health.
+The project not only presents critical data through intuitive visualizations but also guarantees the precision of the information displayed, enabling the bank to make informed and assured strategic decisions.